Nikki & Swami Farm the Living Soil

 Alex Halperin (02:09):

-This is pretty funny.
-I thought this group is basically compiling a list of companies that aren’t paying their bills so that distributors can figure out who they want to work with.
-You know, it’s almost like I’m deputizing a posse.
+This is pretty funny, I thought.
+This group is basically compiling a list of companies that aren’t paying their bills so that distributors can figure out who they want to work with.
+You know, it’s almost like deputizing a posse.

 Donnell Alexander (02:26):

-What’s fascinating to me about it, this cannabis distribution association is that it’s only 30 businesses, 20 of them, which are 20 of which are distributors according to marijuana business daily.
+What’s fascinating to me about this Cannabis Distribution Association is that it’s only 30 businesses, 20 of them, which are 20 of which are distributors according to marijuana business daily.
 But there are a thousand licensed distributors in California.
-This Alliance, is that anything, are they like the cannabis equivalent of people protesting on the corner?
+This alliance, are they like the cannabis equivalent of people protesting on the corner?
 Is this about something?

 Alex Halperin (02:49):

 No, I think it’s totally about something.
-You know, they’re, they’re sick of a stores not paying their bills and you know, at a time when, when money is tight for everybody that really matters.
-So if you’re a store on the wrong side of this West, um, I, I think it totally makes sense to spread the word about who’s not paying their bills.
+You know, they’re sick of stores not paying their bills and you know, at a time when money is tight for everybody that really matters.
+So, if you’re a store on the wrong side of this West, I think it totally makes sense to spread the word about who’s not paying their bills.

 Donnell Alexander (03:12):

-I think the line from Todd Klepper’s who works at hard car, he said it’s kind of like an emergency network to help all the really good distributors stay aware and stay relevant.
+I think the line from Todd Kleperis who works at Hardcar, he said it’s kind of like an emergency network to help all the really good distributors stay aware and stay relevant.
 Sounds fair.

 Alex Halperin (03:23):